MORAVIAN COLLEGE FACULTY POSTING

 Click here to learn more about the Sociology and Anthropology department!

-Founded in 1742, Moravian College is the sixth-oldest college in the country.
+Founded in 1742, Moravian University is the sixth-oldest college in the country.
 Moravian is a private coeducational liberal arts college that is located in historic Bethlehem, in the heart of Pennsylvania’s Lehigh Valley.
 Moravian is composed of a traditional undergraduate program, graduate, professional, and adult completion programs, and Moravian Theological Seminary.

-Moravian College is committed to enhancing the diversity of our community, recognizing that to provide a diverse learning environment is to prepare students for personal and professional success in an increasingly multicultural and global society.
+Moravian University is committed to enhancing the diversity of our community, recognizing that to provide a diverse learning environment is to prepare students for personal and professional success in an increasingly multicultural and global society.
 The College community understands that it shares a responsibility for generating and preserving a learning environment where difference is valued, and inclusiveness and social justice are practiced.

 The College encourages individuals from under-represented populations to apply.
 EOE